Manu254rce/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty - Used to switch to another user from bash
+su betty - Used to switch to another user from bash called "betty"

+whoami - Used to print effective username of current user